bert2/nfa-string-matching/README.md

 * ~~Use FParsec's OperatorPrecendenceParser for regex syntax~~
 * FSCheck regular expression matcher
   * Use random string generator that has a regex as input
+* Discard some of the collected performance test results
+* Understand why improved epsilon expansion is massively slower when doing no check for transition loops (it used to be the other way around before and might indicate a bug?)
 * ~~Try NFA `State` type that is a `Letter -> State list`~~ *(doesn't seem to make sense)*
 * Clean up messy performance test code
   * Split into modules